Calendar: Events across the Modesto region

 TURLOCK UKE JAMZ ▪ Second Saturdays

-Community-based ukulele strum and singalong.
+Ukulele strum and sing-along.
 Open to all ages and skill levels, as well as other acoustic instruments.
 10:30 a.m.
 Free.

 www.turlockukejamz.org.